Changepoint detection for dependent Gaussian sequences: Numerical evaluation

 After having evaluated how many false alarms are raised before the change, we now wish to assess how fast a changepoint is detected once it occurred.
 We will see that the delay is low for most {\sc ar} and {\sc ma} coefficients.
 When using the adjusted settings (to decrease the false alarm ratio), the delay increases, but is still quite low for negative coefficients and very low for \textsc{ma} processes with a very negative coefficient.
 However, using the adjusted settings for positively correlated processes, increases the detection delay significantly.

-In Fig.\ \ref{LOC} we plot the detection delay, which we defined as the difference of the detection time and the true changepoint.
+In Fig.\ \ref{LOC} we plot the detection delay, which we define as the difference of the detection time and the true changepoint.
 We do so for a range of different coefficients of the {\sc ar} and {\sc ma} processes.
-The figure confirms that the changepoint is detected almost immediately for most coefficients.
-Also note that we detect the changepoint earlier for coefficients that showed a higher false alarm ratio in the previous section.
+For comparison, we have included the delays resulting from testing with a single value threshold that was chosen by simulation in such a way that the false alarm rate (approximately) equals the false alarm rate obtained in Fig.~\ref{FA}.
+Fig.~\ref{LOC} confirms that the changepoint is detected almost immediately for most coefficients.
+The larger delay for the experiment with simulation-based threshold indicates that a single value threshold can be inferior to a threshold function.

+Fig.~\ref{LOC} also demonstrates that we detect the changepoint earlier for coefficients that correspond to a higher false alarm ratio.
 A notable exception is the case of an {\sc ar}(1) process with a large positive coefficient where both the false alarm ratio (recall Fig. \ref{FA}) and the detection delay are larger. {\sc ar}(1) processes with a high positive correlation tend to behave rather erratically.
-Therefore, the change is visible later and moreover, higher jumps have to be tolerated.
+Therefore, the change is visible later, and moreover, larger jumps have to be tolerated.
 As an example we may look at a realization of an {\sc ar}(1) process with coefficient 0.9, with a large change from mean 0 to mean 5 at observation 100.
 The first alarm after the changepoint is raised at window 56, meaning that we locate the changepoint at observation 105.
 This delay is in line with Fig.\ \ref{ARexample}; actually, by just looking at the process, {it is not clear where to locate the changepoint}.

 \vb

 {When using the adjusted settings, we detect the changepoint later (compare Fig. \ref{LOC} to Fig.\ \ref{LOCtuned}).
 When the mean after the change is 3, in the {\sc ar} case the alarm is raised about 4 up to 5 observations late for negative and small positive coefficients.
 For bigger {\sc ar} coefficients the delay increases sharply.
 In case of an {\sc ma} process and a change in mean of 3 we are between 4 and 6 observations late for coefficients larger than $-0.3$.
 For smaller coefficients, the delay is smaller.
 In short, the adjusted settings have fewest impact on the detection delay for very negative {\sc ma} coefficients while the impact is high for very positive {\sc ar} coefficients.